Seattle International Film Festival

-The Seattle International Film Festival (SIFF) is a film festival held annually in Seattle, Washington, United States, since 1976.
+The Seattle International Film Festival (SIFF) is an Oscar-qualifying film festival held annually in Seattle, Washington, United States, since 1976.
 It usually takes place in late May and/or early June.
 It is one of the largest festivals in the world, and features a diverse assortment of predominantly independent and foreign films, and a strong contingent of documentaries.

 SIFF 2006 included more than 300 films and 160,000 attendees; also it was the first SIFF to include a venue in neighboring Bellevue, Washington, after an ill-fated early attempt.
 However, in 2008, the festival was back to being entirely in Seattle, and had a slight decrease in the number of feature films.
 The 2010 festival featured over 400 films, shown primarily in downtown Seattle and its nearby neighborhoods, and in Renton, Kirkland, and Juanita Beach Park.

 History

 The festival began in 1976 at a then-independent cinema, the Moore Egyptian Theater, under the direction of managers Jim Duncan, Dan Ireland, and Darryl Macdonald.
 The first SIFF featured "Hedda," with Glenda Jackson, Louis Malle's "Black Moon," Luis Buñuel's "Phantom of Liberty."
 The Rocky Horror Picture Show was the unnamed secret "sneak preview."
 The Third Festival in 1978 was the first under the direction of Rajeeve Gupta.
 It doubled the number of films and increased the audience by 50% over the Second festival.
 The first five festivals were held at The Moore Egyptian.
 Currently, the Moore Theatre is back under its earlier name and functioning as a concert venue.
 When founders Dan Ireland and Darryl Macdonald of the Moore Egyptian lost their lease, they founded the Egyptian theater in a former Masonic Temple on Seattle's Capitol Hill.
 The Egyptian theater remains a prime festival venue to this day, although the festival now typically uses about half a dozen cinemas (including, since 2007, its own SIFF Cinema at Seattle Center), with the exact roster varying from year to year.

 During the 1980s, SIFF audiences developed a reputation for appreciating films that did not fit standard industry niches, such as Richard Rush's multi-layered The Stunt Man (1980).
 SIFF was instrumental in the entry of Dutch films into the United States market, including the first major American debut for director Paul Verhoeven.